How We Overcame H-1B Challenges for a NICU Nurse in the U.S.

 Verdict

 USCIS approved Priya’s H-1B visa within one week of receiving our response!
-This approval highlighted the importance of skilled nurses in specialized healthcare roles and proved that with the right strategy, even challenging H1B visa for nurses can get approved.
+This approval highlighted the importance of skilled nurses in specialized healthcare roles and proved that with the right strategy, even challenging H-1B visas for nurses can be approved.

 NICU Nurse H-1B Approval Timeline